DryBasic/203-graph-to-rdb/README.md

     - takes `.yml` files or a dictionary
 * Data in a valid JSON schema
     - takes a `.json` lines file or a list of JSON objects

+### Notes on Mapping Config Schema
+For relationship tables, there is no need to specify the from and to node ids as properties/fkeys.
+This mapping will be done automatically.
+The schema allows for relationships without properties, but not for nodes without properties.